 Then we strongly encouraged each intern to take 40 hours of online training before they take the actual content exam.
 While the content test currently has a passing grade score of 240, we instruct our interns to aim for a score of 270.
 Scoring 270 on the practice content test gives students some margin for error and a higher level of confidence that they can score 240 on the actual test.
 Once you score a 270, ECAP will give you permission to take your content exams.

 After you've passed your content exam, you're ready to put what you've learned into practice in a supervised setting.
-You'll apply for an internship, completehow do you become a stem teacher it, and receive and use constructive feedback.
+You'll apply for an internship, complete it, and receive and use constructive feedback.

 You will receive a statement of eligibility from your educator preparation program after passing your content exam.
 You can then apply for an intern certificate using the TEAL account you created.